RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Robustness Benchmark on Architecture Design and Training Techniques

 \subsubsection{Architecture design}

 To conduct a thorough evaluation and explore the robustness trends of different architecture families, our repository tends to cover as many architectures as possible.
 As for the {\textbf{CNNs}}, we choose the classical large architectures including ResNet-series~(ResNet, ResNeXt, WideResNet) and DenseNet, the lightweight ones including ShuffleNetV2 and MobileNetV2, the reparameterized architecture RepVGG, the NAS models including RegNet, EfficientNet and MobileNetV3, and sub-networks sampled from the BigNAS \cite{yu2020bignas} supernet.
-As for the recently prevalent {\textbf{Vision Transformers}}, we reproduce ViT and DeiT.
+As for the recently prevalent {\textbf{Vision Transformers}}, we reproduce ViT, DeiT, ViTAE, and Swin Transformer.
 Besides, we also include the {\textbf{MLP}} based architecture MLP-Mixer.
 All the models available are listed in \autoref{tab:architecture}.
-In total, we collect 44 human-designed \jiakai{off-the-shelf} model architectures and sampled 1200 subnet architectures from the supernets.
-For fair comparisons, as for all human-designed off-the-shelf models we keep the aligned training technique setting.
+In total, we collect 49 human-designed off-the-shelf model architectures and sampled 1200 subnet architectures from the supernets.
+For fair comparisons of robustness, as for all human-designed off-the-shelf models we keep the aligned training technique setting (\eg, the same data augmentation techniques).